KishoreNewton/subtitle-generator/README.md

 ## Configuration

-- `maxWordCount`: The maximum number of words per subtitle block.
+- `maxWordCount`: The maximum number of words per subtitle block. `main.js` Line 6.
-- `videoLocation`: The path to the video file you want to process.
+- `videoLocation`: The path to the video file you want to process. `main.js` Line 7.

 ## Dependencies